 - Act as a key contact and subject matter expert for answering queries related to internal SOPs, GCP guidelines, and current regulations.

-- Works cooperatively with clinical research staff and investigators to address concerns and to communicate findings that can lead to improved clinical trial performance and/or compliance.
+- Works collaboratively with clinical investigators and research staff members to address concerns and to communicate findings that can lead to improved clinical trial performance and/or compliance.

-- Participates in meetings, FDA audit preparation activities, and special projects as needed.
+- Participates in meetings, FDA inspection or other group audit preparation activities, and special projects as needed.

 - Apply knowledge of federal, state and local regulations regarding the conduct of clinical trials, the informed consent process, and the protection of human research subjects.

-- Sound knowledge of federal, state, and local regulations regarding the conduct of clinical trials, the informed consent process, and protection of human subjects.
+- Strong knowledge of federal, state, and local regulations regarding the conduct of clinical trials, the informed consent process, and protection of human subjects.

 - Experience as a user of Microsoft Office products is required, as is familiarity with database usage and reporting tools.